eglove/fetch/README.md

-# Vanilla JS Fetcher and API Builder with Client Side Cache
+# API Builder and Fetch Library with Client Side Cache

 Centralize your API, keep it flexible to escape hatches.
 Prevent refetching the same data to the browser based on a cache interval.
 (Cache does not work on a server.)